bcornelusse/ELEC0447-analysis-power-systems/lecture2_3ph_pu.md

 Some loads can also be connected in "delta", hence the neutral is not accessible.

-Finally, in unbalanced systems currents are dictated by the impedances seen in the different phases and have no perfectly known relation among them.
+Finally, in unbalanced systems, currents are dictated by the impedances seen in the different phases.
+There is no perfectly known relation, a priori.

 ---